circleci/circleci-docs/jekyll/_cci2/collect-test-data.md

 ![Insights for Failed Tests]( {{ site.baseurl }}/assets/img/docs/insights.png)

+_The above screenshot applies to CircleCI Server only._

 **If you are using CircleCI Cloud**, see the [API v2 Insights endpoints](https://circleci.com/docs/api/v2/#circleci-api-insights) to find test failure information.

 ## Enabling Formatters